MaximusDevAndSecurity/dogbook/README.md

 # Dogbook

-Start application with npm run start.
+Start application with "npm start" after install is finished proceed with => "npm run start".